-Evidence of identity and immigration status (Non-EU/EEA nationals)
+Evidence of personal ID and immigration permission (Non-EU/EEA nationals)

 If you are not an EEA or Swiss national, you will need to provide evidence of your identity and that your immigration status allows you to undertake your studies at QMUL.
 For examples of the documents you will need to show in specific circumstances please see the pre-arrivals section of our website.

 Evidence of your identity:

 - valid travel document

 Evidence of your immigration status: